 Ribblehead Viaduct Circular

-If you’re up for a challenge, this 9-mile circular route around Whernside is one of the best walks you can do in the Yorkshire Dales.
+Up for a challenge?
+This 9-mile circular route around Whernside is one of the best walks you can do in the Yorkshire Dales.
 It will take you up the highest of Yorkshire’s Three Peaks.
-Start at Dent Station, pass the village of Cowgill and soak up the incredible views across Dentdale as you walk along the Dales Way.
-Next, you’ll join Hagg Worm Haw, which will take you right to the top of Whernside, where you’ll want to pause to take it all in.
-The best is yet to come, because you still have the breathtaking Ribblehead Viaduct to look forward to before you finish at The Station Inn after a memorable 6-hour trek.
+Start at Dent Station, pass the village of Cowgill and soak up the incredible views across Dentdale along the Dales Way.
+Next, you’ll join Hagg Worm Haw up to the top of Whernside, where you’ll want to pause to take it all in.
+The best is yet to come, because you still have the breathtaking Ribblehead Viaduct to visit before you finish at The Station Inn six hours later.

-Start the Ribblehead Viaduct Circular at Dent Station, Sedbergh, Cumbria, LA10 5RF.
+The walk starts at Dent Station, Sedbergh, Cumbria, LA10 5RF.
+Check out the route.

 Catrigg Force Circular

-If it’s an easy and family-friendly walk through the Yorkshire Dales you’re looking for, head to the Catrigg Force Circular at Stainforth.
-It’s only 2.4-miles long and it’s easy terrain with plenty to keep the kids entertained.
+If it’s a short walk through the Yorkshire Dales you’re looking for, head to the Catrigg Force Circular at Stainforth.
+It’s only 2.4-miles long, but it does go over some rough and rocky terrain.
 You’ll start at the Craven Heifer pub before you hop over the ancient stepping stones across Stainforth Beck.
-They’ll take you to a path that leads up to Catrigg Force, a beautiful waterfall hidden in a wooded gorge with a 20-foot drop into a step pool.
-Once you can drag yourself away from this enchanting spot, walk back along Winskill Stones to enjoy jaw-dropping views across Pen-y-ghent.
+They’ll take you to a steep path that leads up to Catrigg Force, a beautiful waterfall hidden in a wooded gorge with a 20-foot drop into a step pool.
+Admire this enchanting spot, then walk back along Winskill Stones to enjoy views across Pen-y-ghent.

-You can explore 9.6-miles of open moorland hiking and valley trail walking through the heart of the Yorkshire Dales on the Hubberholme Circular.
-Start at Birk’s Fell at the top of the moors to enjoy the 360° views of Birk’s Tarn, Moss Top, Sugar Load and the Horse Head.
-On a clear day from the Trig Point, you can see Plover Hill and Pen-y-ghent in the distance.
-The pretty valley of Longstrothdale will come into view as you make your way back into Hubberholme on the paths that line the River Wharfe.
+You can explore 9.6 miles of open moorland and valley trails hiking through the heart of the Yorkshire Dales on the Hubberholme Circular.
+Start at Birk’s Fell at the top of the moors to enjoy the 360-degree views over Birk’s Tarn, Moss Top, Sugar Load and the Horse Head.
+On a clear day from the trig point, you can admire Plover Hill and Pen-y-ghent in the distance.
+The exceptionally pretty valley of Longstrothdale will come into view as you make your way back into Hubberholme on the meandering paths that line the River Wharfe.

-Start the Hubberholme Circular at The George Inn, Dubb’s Lane, Hubberholme, Skipton, North Yorkshire, BD23 5JE.
+The walk starts at The George Inn, Dubb’s Lane, Hubberholme, Skipton, North Yorkshire, BD23 5JE.
+Check out the route.

 The Malham Circular

 This 7.5-mile trek around Malham is one of the most popular walking routes in the Yorkshire Dales.
 You’ll pass through Wedber Wood as you walk along Gordale Beck on your way to the picturesque Janet’s Foss waterfall.
-Next up, you’ll head to the imposing sight of Gordale Scar before you reach Malham Tarn and head on to the majestic Malham Cove.
-Walk up to the top of the limestone pavement, where you can sit and absorb the breathtaking views around you, before you wander back to the village.
+Next up, the imposing sight of Gordale Scar will appear before you as you take the path over to Malham Tarn and on to the majestic Malham Cove.
+Walk up to the top of the limestone pavement, where you can sit and absorb the breathtaking views around you, before you enjoy a gentle stroll back to the village.

-Start the Malham Circular at Malham, Skipton, North Yorkshire, BD23 4AW.
+The walk starts at Malham, Skipton, North Yorkshire, BD23 4AW.
+Check out the route.

 The Howgill Fells Walk

-It’s just over the border in Cumbria, but The Howgill Fells are the perfect place to go hiking in the Yorkshire Dales.
-It’s a testing 7.5-miles route – you’ll start at Low Haygarth, where you’ll take on a very steep ascent to get to the fells.
-Almost out of nowhere, Cautley Spout will appear from the sheer cliff face in front of you – Red Gill Beck flows down 650-feet from The Calf plateau to form England’s highest above-ground waterfall.
+It kicks off just over the border in Cumbria, but The Howgill Fells are still a part of the Yorkshire Dales and it’s the perfect place to go hiking.
+It’s a testing 7.5-mile route, starting at Low Haygarth, where you’ll take on a steep ascent to get to the fells.
+Almost out of nowhere, Cautley Spout will appear from the sheer cliff face in front of you – Red Gill Beck flows down 650 feet from The Calf plateau to form England’s highest above-ground waterfall.
 You’ll head to the top to enjoy the vista across Bowerdale, before you make your way back to the start.

-Start the Howgill Fells Walk at Low Haygarth, Sedbergh, Yorkshire Dales National Park, LA10 5NE.
+The walk starts at Low Haygarth, Sedbergh, Yorkshire Dales National Park, LA10 5NE.
+Check out the route.

 The Valley of Desolation Walk

 Don’t let the name put you off, The Valley of Desolation is an incredible walk.
-You’ll start at the historic ruins of Bolton Abbey before you take on a calf-stretching climb of 350-metres and head through the valley on your way to Posforth Gill Waterfall and Barden Fell.
-From here, go on to Simon’s Seat, where you can enjoy breathtaking views in every direction and visit the unusual rock formations at the top.
-Then it’s downhill to Parceval Hall, Troller’s Gill and the village of Appletreewick.
-You’ll walk back to the start along the banks of the River Wharfe before you weave your way through the famous Strid Wood.
+You’ll start at the historic ruins of Bolton Abbey before you take on a calf-stretching climb of 350 metres and head through the valley on your way to Posforth Gill Waterfall and Barden Fell.
+From here, go on to Simon’s Seat, where you can enjoy views in every direction and visit the unusual rock formations at the top.
+Then it’s downhill to Parceval Hall, Troller’s Gill and the village of Appletreewick, before the River Wharfe leads you home through Strid Wood.

-Start the Valley of Desolation Walk at Bolton Abbey, Skipton, North Yorkshire, BD23 6AL.
+The walk starts at Bolton Abbey, Skipton, North Yorkshire, BD23 6AL.
+Check out the route.

 Beamsley Beacon Circular

-Start the Beamsley Beacon Circular at Langbar Road, Ilkley, West Yorkshire, LS29 0EX.
+The walk starts at Langbar Road, Ilkley, West Yorkshire, LS29 0EX.
+Check out the route.

 The Three Peaks Walk

-The ultimate walk in the Yorkshire Dales National Park is the iconic Yorkshire Three Peaks.
-It’s a staggering 25-mile trek that will see you scale three of the highest mountains in Yorkshire.
-You’ll start at Pen-y-ghent, which reaches a height of 2,277-feet, before you weave your way across the Dales, past landmarks like Hull Pot and Ling Gill to reach Ingleborough.
-It’s the second-highest of the three at 2,372-feet, before you tackle the highest when you head over to Whernside, which stands at 2,415-feet.
-If you want to join the Three Peaks of Yorkshire Club, you have to do it in less than 12 hours.
+The ultimate walk in the Yorkshire Dales National Park is the iconic Three Peaks.
+It’s a staggering 25-mile trek that scales three of the highest peaks in Yorkshire.
+You’ll start at Pen-y-ghent, which reaches a height of 2,277 feet, before you weave your way across the Dales, past landmarks like Hull Pot and Ling Gill to reach Ingleborough.
+It’s the second-highest of the three at 2,372 feet, before you tackle the highest when you head over to Whernside, which stands at 2,415 feet.
+Do it in less than 12 hours to join the Three Peaks of Yorkshire Club.

-Start the Three Peaks Walk at Horton-in-Ribblesdale, Settle, North Yorkshire, BD24 0HF.
+The walk starts at Horton-in-Ribblesdale, Settle, North Yorkshire, BD24 0HF.
+Check out the route.